-574 000 4004 All Beacon pati Elkhart General Hospital: 574.389.4886 invited and end Memorial Hospital: 574.647.3475 use services at

-All Beacon patients are invited and encouraged to use services at the location most convenient for them.
+Elkhart General Hospital: Memorial Hospital: 574.389.4886 574.647.3475 All Beacon patients are invited and encouraged to use services at the location most convenient for them.

 Helpful websites

 The following websites provide evidence-based breastfeeding information.
 Information provided is not to replace professional assistance.
 Please talk with your baby's pediatrician or a lactation consultant to address any specific breastfeeding concerns you may have.